 - The KDE Desktop Sharing capabilities make it possible to share your desktop remotely with others.
 Among other uses, this feature allows support staff to give direct assistance to users.

 - You can use KDialog shell scripts to show various KDE dialogs.
 This gives you seamless integration of your own custom GUI enhancements.

 - Controlling Access to Content Provided By Get New Stuff

 - Give information on how to control content downloaded from the Internet by the Get New Stuff feature of KDE.

 - Your user session is locked out.
 Maybe a problem with the keyboard layout or an input device.
 If you are using Plasma 5, there is a solution. you can switch to a console TTY or login via ssh to run the following command

-This page was last modified on 26 September 2017, at 14:37.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 26 September 2017, at 14:37.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.